-- Have leads add your firstname.lastname@example.org email address as a contact or “Safe Sender.”
+- Have leads add your "@chime.me" email address as a contact or “Safe Sender.”
 This will also improve the overall deliverability of your emails to your leads and will largely prevent your emails from going to their spam folders.
-This will also include an enhanced email reputation as a whole.
-This is how it is done in Gmail settings:
+If done when your account is brand new with Chime, this will drastically improve your reputation.
+As an example, this is how it is done in Gmail settings:

-- Regularly "prune" and remove email addresses that do not respond to you.
+- Regularly "prune" and remove email addresses that do not respond to you or are fake email addresses.
 They may not be responding because they have marked your emails as spam which triggers the spam filters with certain email providers.
 Keep in mind that many email providers (like Google) look at unopened rates.
 So, if you keep sending emails to leads that do not have any interest or do not open your emails, then the email provider will automatically begin to classify your emails as spam.